 *The Anatomy and Physiology requirements may also be fulfilled by taking Anatomy and Physiology I and Anatomy and Physiology II, as some universities offer combined courses.

-The inaugural class (Class of 2015) of Midwestern University's College of Dental Medicine - Illinois (CDMI) matriculated in August 2011 and is part of an outstanding University with a long tradition of providing exceptional educational experiences to students in medicine, pharmacy, and other health-related disciplines.
-CDMI students will learn the interdisciplinary roles that are a part of the delivery of optimal oral health as a component of overall general health.
+Midwestern University's College of Dental Medicine - Illinois (CDMI) is part of an outstanding University with a long tradition of providing exceptional educational experiences to students in medicine, pharmacy, and other health-related disciplines.
+CDMI students will learn the interprofessional roles that are a part of the delivery of optimal oral health as a component of overall general health.
 Midwestern University's CDMI administration and faculty are leaders committed to excellence in education and patient care, who also strive to contribute to the future of the dental profession.
 The faculty provides a collegial and positive environment for student learning in one of the most worthy and needed professional disciplines of our healthcare system.

 The Midwestern University College of Dental Medicine-Illinois is dedicated to the education of dentists who will demonstrate excellence in comprehensive oral healthcare and the discovery and dissemination of knowledge.